firuilalloh/kubuntu-tutorial/README.md

 ```
 sudo nano /etc/apt/source.list
 ```
-and after you open it, it must be empty and then fill in the kubuntu repository above ( repository-kubuntu-jammy-jellifish ).
+and after you open it, it must be empty and then fill in the kubuntu repository above ( repository-kubuntu-jammy-jellyfish ).

 ![image](./foto/opensources.png)